Hull go down, Newcastle survive on final day of drama

 Champions Chelsea enjoyed the party atmosphere at Stamford Bridge where they came from behind to beat Sunderland 3-1 with Loic Remy scoring twice and Diego Costa once from the penalty spot as their season ended on a high with the presentation of the Premier League trophy after the game.

-Didier Drogba’s final match in a Chelsea shirt ended with him chaired off shoulder-high by his team mates after 24 minutes to the applause of the Chelsea fans.
+Didier Drogba’s final match in a Chelsea shirt ended with him being chaired off by his team mates during the first half as the fans gave him a standing ovation.

 There was a far worse send-off for Steven Gerrard who suffered his heaviest defeat in more than 700-plus matches for Liverpool in their 6-1 hammering at Stoke City.